What is JavaScript SEO? SEO Guide for Beginners

 The web has fundamentally changed.
 Ten years ago, most websites served complete HTML from the server.
 Today, many sites send a nearly empty HTML shell and rely on JavaScript to fetch data and build the page in the browser.
 This creates a significant challenge for SEO because search engine crawlers handle JavaScript differently than human browsers.

 Google can render JavaScript, but it does so in a separate, delayed process.
 When Googlebot crawls a page, it first sees the raw HTML.
-If the HTML is empty and all content is loaded via JavaScript, Googlebot queues the page for rendering, which can happen hours, days, or even weeks later.
+If the HTML is empty and all content is loaded via JavaScript, Googlebot queues the page for rendering.
+Google's own documentation describes the wait this way: "The page may stay on this queue for a few seconds, but it can take longer."
 During that delay, your content is effectively invisible to Google.
-Other search engines like Bing have even more limited JavaScript rendering capabilities.
+Other search engines have varying JavaScript rendering capabilities, so server-rendered HTML remains the most reliable approach across the board.

 I have seen React SPAs (single-page applications) where the entire site had zero indexed pages because every page rendered client-side with no server-side HTML.
 The developer had built a beautiful, functional website that humans could use perfectly, but Google saw nothing but an empty div.
 Switching to server-side rendering indexed 100% of their pages within two weeks.